 After testing the humidity level in your home, you may find that the air is too dry, but this shouldn't be cause for panic.
 There are many ways of increasing the humidity in your home that are both inexpensive and easy to do.
 Leaving the lids off boiling pots of water while you cook or keeping the door open to the bathroom while showering are great ways to increase humidity.
 Another option is to leave the water in the bathtub after a bath until the water cools.

-Adding houseplants to your home will also increase the humidity level in the air, though if these more passive methods fail, you can also purchase individual humidifiers for each room or a whole-home humidifier.
+Adding houseplants to your home will also increase the humidity level in the air, However, if these more passive methods fail, you can also purchase individual humidifiers for each room or a whole-home humidifier.
 Just make sure that you don't increase the humidity level too much, so you have to deal with high humidity problems.

 Let’s Clear the Air: Using Ventilation Practices to Promote Healthy IAQ in Schools.
 United States Environmental Protection Agency.